xiix0/scam/README.md

-Try to relax and enjoy the crisis.
-		-- Ashleigh Brilliant
+You are dishonest, but never to the point of hurting a friend.